katherinekolman/tinyrenderer/README.md

 This is my attempt at recreating ssloy's [tinyrenderer](https://github.com/ssloy/tinyrenderer).
 Still a work in progress.

-This is mostly just out of curiousity + to learn a little more about graphics and some of the mechanisms behind how things works.
+This is mostly just out of curiousity + to learn a little more about graphics and some of the mechanisms behind how things work.

 ## Concepts Learned (notes for self really)